swarmfund/swarm-js-sdk/README.md

 4. [Documentation](./docs/README.md)

 ## Overview
-**JS SDK** is a client-side Javascript library for communicating with a Horizon server.
+**JS SDK** is a client-side Javascript library for communicating with a Horizon server forked from [js-stellar-sdk](https://github.com/stellar/js-stellar-sdk).
 It is used for building apps either on Node.js or in the browser.

 It provides:
 - a networking layer API for Horizon endpoints.